How to Plan a Successful and Safe Event

 When it comes to how to start event planning, working within a well-considered budget from day one is key.
 Start by putting together a detailed project plan for your event.

-List all the steps you’ll need to tackle, including finding a venue, taking care of catering, booking speakers or entertainment, and marketing the event itself.
+List all the steps you’ll need to tackle, including finding a venue, taking care of catering, booking speakers or entertainment, and event marketing.

 Then break each large task down into bite-sized milestones and actionable steps.
-Be sure to include details on which members of your team will be responsible for each one.
+Be sure to include details on which team members have responsibility for which task.

 Include potential expenses attached to each task, as well.
 Note which expenses are fixed and which are variable and be sure to incorporate a contingency fund into your budget to cover unforeseen expenses.
 (Between 10 and 15 percent is a good amount to set aside for unexpected costs.)